Skip to main content

 Step 3: Return to Modelcode

-After installing the GitHub App on GitHub, you’ll be redirected back to Modelcode.
-The connection is established automatically.
+After installing the GitHub App on GitHub, you’ll be redirected back to Modelcode and see a Thank you for installing Morph! confirmation.
 You can now create projects using your connected repositories.

 If the redirect doesn’t complete, check that your browser isn’t blocking pop-ups or redirects from GitHub.